0409 661 342 contact@cooeetours.com.au Brisbane HQ

 From wild koalas sleeping in roadside eucalyptus to migrating southern right whales — the Great Ocean Road is one of Australia's premier wildlife corridors.

-Grey River Road at Kennett River is one of Australia's best wild koala spotting locations.
-Visitors typically see 15–30 koalas sleeping or feeding in roadside eucalyptus during daytime visits.
-The area also attracts rainbow lorikeets, king parrots, and sulphur-crested cockatoos that may land on visitors.
-All Cooee Tours packages include dedicated koala stops with extended photo time.
+Grey River Road at Kennett River is one of Australia's best wild koala spotting locations — visitors typically see 15–30 koalas sleeping or feeding in roadside eucalyptus.
+For a quieter alternative, Melba Gully near Lavers Hill offers koala viewing in cool-temperate rainforest.
+Both areas attract rainbow lorikeets, king parrots, and sulphur-crested cockatoos.
+All Cooee Tours packages include dedicated koala stops.

 From June to October, southern right whales migrate through waters off the Shipwreck Coast.
 Warrnambool's Logan's Beach is a renowned nursery site where mothers and calves can be observed from dedicated viewing platforms.
 Clifftop lookouts near Port Campbell and the Twelve Apostles also provide whale-watching opportunities during season.